 Who is it for?

-The Waterwalker from Thurso Surf is an affordable, inflatable paddle board that’s designed for beginner paddlers who are interested in an all around board.
-The Waterwalker is lightweight and easy to carry weighing just over 23lbs.
-The board is nice and stable and is best for paddling short distances, usually around the beach or dock.
-At a price point of $569 the Waterwalker sits in the popular mid-tier market in terms of affordability.
+The Waterwalker 132 from Thurso Surf is an affordable, durable, inflatable paddle board that’s designed for paddlers who are interested in an all around board.
+The board is nice and stable and is best for paddling short distances up to a couple miles or so, and in calm flat water.
+The Waterwalker also comes fully loaded with all items needed to get on the water as quickly as possible which is a nice perk.
+The board is also available in 3 different colorways so there’s some variety for you to choose from.
+Priced at $849 this board sits in the popular mid-tier market in terms of affordability.

 Primary UseAll Around

 Paddle Boards fall into two broad categories, All-Around and Specialty boards, with all-around designed primarily for recreation while speciality boards for top performance in specific disciplines

 Durability is largely a result of the board construction and shape, with more durable boards typically carrying more materials (added layers, PVC, etc) and as such adding to the weight.

 Stability is a product of construction and shape, where boards w/ 30”+ wide and 200+ liters in volume offer plenty of stability for your AVG adult while a board under 26” wide is a challenge.

 Glide is a result of board shape and construction, w/ boards weighing under 30lbs and designed for racing offering best glide while recreational boards normally being on the slow side.

 Dimensions11' x 32" x 6"

 Industry standard in board dimensions reads: L (length, from nose to tail) x W (width, from rail to rail at midpoint length), and H (height, from top to bottom of board at midpoint length).

 Standup paddle boards tend to fall into 4 different weight classes: extremely lightweight (under 20 lbs), lightweight (20-28 lbs), average weight (28-35 lbs), heavy (above 35 lbs).